filsedla/hyperrow-ndbt-wrapper/readme.md

 ## Basic usage

 The base interface for NDBT is `Context`.
 Hyperrow wraps it in `Hyperrow\Database` class.
-For start, you can use it directly:
+For start, you can use it directly (Note: the extension does _not_ register `Database` service automatically.):
 ```
     - Filsedla\Hyperrow\Database(@database.context, ...)
 ```